Idukki

 Three steps: place UGC above the fold on your top 20 SKUs by traffic, ensure each SKU has at least 15 approved pieces of UGC, and refresh weekly.
 For setup details see the widget launch checklist and shoppable gallery guide.
 For platform comparison see our best UGC platforms for Shopify.

-The 18% median lift compounds: and it is robust across cohorts, seasons, and traffic sources.
-Brands that haven't deployed shoppable UGC at scale are leaving conversion on the table that competitors are already capturing.
+The 18% median holds up across cohorts, seasons, and traffic sources, and it compounds.
+Brands that haven't deployed shoppable UGC at scale are leaving conversion on the table that their competitors are already pocketing.

 For external validation: PowerReviews finds visitors who interact with user-uploaded photos and videos convert 103.9% more often than visitors who do not, and Bazaarvoice reports 144% higher conversion among UGC-engagers in its 2025 Shopper Experience Index.
-Both figures are engager-only, our 18% / 24% are page-level averages.
-Two different ways to measure the same underlying lift; both consistent with each other.
+Both are engager-only figures; our 18% / 24% are page-level averages.
+Two ways to measure the same underlying lift, and they agree with each other.

 Sources & notes